 Claims of It’s Just Lunch Dating Service

-For more information about the marketing of dating services, click here.
+For more of TINA.org’s coverage of dating services and apps, click here.

 BFF has a course on sharing new POVs without your friends getting PO’d.

 Sometimes not even the “pretty fine print” has the answers consumers are looking for.

 Pet parents might be ticked off by this ad.

 For Mike Huckabee’s next trick, a supplement that is “clinically proven” to help users fall asleep, stay asleep and wake up refreshed.